-Real The Foundation's total net return should equal or exceed an average annual "real" rate of return of 5%.
+Real The Foundation's total net return should equal or exceed an measured by the CPI.

-The "real" return is defined as a return above the rate of

-inflation as measured by the CPI.
+The "real" return is defined as a return above rate of inflation as exceed the performance of the composite benchmark on a three- to five-year annualized basis.

-Benchmark The total net return of the Foundation is expected to meet or exceed the performance of the composite benchmark on a three- to five-year annualized basis.
+Benchmark The total net return of the Foundation is expected to meet or to the policy mix also outlined in Section III.

 The components of the benchmark are defined in Section III - Investment Policy.
-These components will be weighted according to the policy mix also outlined in Section III.
+These components will be weighted according